ruck94301/gcp-receiver/README.md

     Exercise POST handling by running the included python script.<br>
     Exercise GET handling (to review POST data) by browsing to the GCP-Project URL, with query parameters.
+* For "production" use,
+    1. in main-gcp.yaml, disable the GET query actions (to provide data privacy),
-* For "production" use, "deploy" the app to GCP, and provide the GCP-Project URL for use by the sender sw.
+    2. "deploy" the app to GCP,
+    3. provide the GCP-Project URL for use by the sender sw.